ece362-purdue/proton-labs/lab6-spi/README.md

 %}
 ```

-This `init` program should get called by your `main` function to initialize the PIO with the compiled ASM.
+This `init` program should get called by your `main` function to initialize the PIO with the compiled PIO ASM (assembly language).
 Some things to explain about this as well:

 - The surrounding `% c-sdk { ... %}` is a special syntax that allows us to write C code that will be compiled by the PIO assembler.
 - The PIO needs to know what pins to use for SCK, CSn and MOSI, so we pass those as parameters to the `spi_7seg_program_init` function, so that it configures them as PIO-specific outputs.